athoug/100-days-of-code/round-1-log.md

 So we started two React Related courses.
 'React Complete Guide' and 'Learn Redux' by Wes Bos.

 _Note to Self_ Don't get overwhelmed it's all okay.

+### R1D16: January 20 Sunday
+still on the two courses on React and Redux.
+In the react course wen't over a couple of refresher on next generation JS and in the redux course created ourt redux store, our actions and reducers.

+_Note to Self_ Think of actions as events and reducers as event handlers